 It’s best to do a comparison of travel reward credit cards beforehand to determine which one will be the best value for you.
 Some things to look for are:

-- Travel insurance — does the card offer free or extended travel insurance if you book your trip with the card
+- Travel insurance — does the card offer free or extended travel insurance if you book your trip with the card, is just one type of insurance like the motor trade insurance or others.

 - Warranty extension — many rewards credit cards will double the warranty on electronics you buy using the card